MatthewNewsum/aws-resource-auditor/next_steps.txt.md

 Refer to the attached code.
 Change or remove no functionality just add what we discuss.  output can be in sections i will re assemble if the output is too long.
 Be clear on what to add and where to add it.

 Done:
+- IAM

-- get S3 Bucket sizes and object counts
+- S3 Bucket sizes and object counts
+- VPC
   - Route Table list
   - Routes

 Combine Route Table list and Routes into 1 sheet

 In Progress: